Qiskit/qiskit/doc/index.rst

-* `QISKit API <https://github.com/IBM/qiskit-api-py>`_: A thin Python wrapper around the Quantum Experience HTTP API that enables you to connect and and execute OPENQASM code.
+* `QISKit API <https://github.com/IBM/qiskit-api-py>`_: A thin Python wrapper around the Quantum Experience HTTP API that enables you to connect and and execute OpenQASM code.

 * `QISKit SDK <https://github.com/IBM/qiskit-sdk-py>`_: Provides
   support for the Quantum Experience circuit generation phase and lets